 648. The origin and use of inner reserves cover such a wide field of circumstances, that a decision as to whether they have been properly or improperly made or used can be arrived at only after full consideration of the facts in each individual case.
-Where a company carries on an ordinary business, the existence and use of inner reserves is a matter which principally concerns the sharcholders, and if they desire disclosure the remedy is in their hands.
-But in the case of a bank, other considerations arise, namely, the interests of the depositors, who provide a much larger proportion of the total funds than the sharcholders.
-The depositors have no voice in the management of the bank, and are powerless to insist upon the disclosure of deposits.
+Where a company carries on an ordinary business, the existence and use of inner reserves is a matter which principally concerns the shareholders, and if they desire disclosure the remedy is in their hands.
+But in the case of a bank, other considerations arise, namely, the interests of the depositors, who provide a much larger proportion of the total funds than the shareholders.
+The depositors have no voice in the management of the bank, and are powerless to insist upon the disclosure of information which may have a vital bearing upon the safety of their deposits.